Ludwig Diels

 Friedrich Ludwig Emil Diels (24 September 1874 – 30 November 1945) was a German botanist.

+Early life

 Diels was born in Hamburg, the son of the classical scholar Hermann Alexander Diels.
-From 1900 to 1902 he traveled together with Ernst Georg Pritzel through South Africa, Java, Australia and New Zealand.
+He grew up in Berlin.
+He studied botany and geography.
+In 1896 he completed his doctoral thesis on the vegetation of New Zealand.
+He then became an assistant to Adolf Engler and published several monographs with him.

 History

+From 1900 to 1902 he travelled together with Ernst Georg Pritzel through South Africa, Java, Australia and New Zealand.

-Shortly before the First World War he travelled New Guinea and in the 1930s in Ecuador.
-Especially his collections of plants from Australia and Ecuador, which contained numerous holotypes, enriched the knowledge of the concerning floras.
-His monography on the Droseraceae from 1906 is still a standard.
+Shortly before the First World War he travelled through New Guinea, and in the 1930s he explored Ecuador.
+His collections of plants from Australia and Ecuador, which contained numerous holotypes, enriched the knowledge of the concerning floras.
+His monograph on the Droseraceae from 1906 is still a standard.

-The majority of his collections were stored at the botanical garden in Berlin-Dahlem, whose vicedirector he had been since 1913, becoming its director in 1921 until 1945.
-His collections were destroyed there during an air raid in 1943.
+The majority of his collections were stored at the botanical garden in Berlin-Dahlem, of which he had been vice-director since 1913, and director from 1921 until 1945.
+His collections there were destroyed during an air raid in 1943.
 He died in Berlin on 30 November 1945.

 Honours

-Several genus of plants have been named after him including; Dielsantha (from Campanulaceae family), Dielsia (from Restionaceae), Dielsiocharis (from Brassicaceae) and Dielsiothamnus (from Annonaceae family).
+Several genera of plants have been named after him including; Dielsantha (from Campanulaceae family), Dielsia (from Restionaceae), Dielsiocharis (from Brassicaceae) and Dielsiothamnus (from Annonaceae family).
 Also Dielitzia (from Asteraceae family), is named after Ludwig Diels and Ernst Georg Pritzel (1875–1946).